NanoCode012/yolov5-jupyterlab/README.md

 <img alt="Docker Pulls" src="https://img.shields.io/docker/pulls/nanobits/yolov5">

-This branch contains a Dockerfile which pulls the image from the latest ultralytics/yolov5, installs jupyterlab, jupyterlab_tensorboard, and their dependencies.
+This branch contains a Dockerfile which pulls the image from the latest **ultralytics/yolov5:latest**, installs jupyterlab, jupyterlab_tensorboard, and their dependencies.

+# Goal

+This branch is to allow users to easily view the latest YOLOV5 docker image via Jupyterlab and use Tensorboard all in one window.
+This should be the preferred method for daily use!

 # Usage